haiku/website/content/guides/virtualizing/xen.md

 sudo systemctl enable libvirtd
 ```

 Reboot your machine and make sure to select the Xen kernel in your boot menu.
-To boot into Xen, choose `Arch Linux, with Xen hypervisor`
+To boot into Xen, choose `Arch Linux, with Xen hypervisor`.

 You may also want to consult Arch Linux's [wiki](https://wiki.archlinux.org/index.php/Xen).